3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 on himself and stop feeling so low.
 "When's the last time you took a little time for yourself?" and later in the chorus "No, I stay behind the wheel and never half-speed".
 "Never half-speed" might suggest that he is always speeding and might benefit from slowing down.
-This hearkens back to the line on Small Worlds (_Swimming_): "I'm always in a rush, I been thinking too much"
+This hearkens back to the line on Small Worlds (_Swimming_): "I'm always in a rush, I been thinking too much".

+He also seems to be lamenting the way he behaves in relationships.
+Mac knows he's a bit of a fuck-up.
+On Good News he says "And all I do is say sorry.
+Half the time I don't even know what I'm saying it about"

+"You throw me off my high horse, I'd probably fall to my death"

+"Give me, give me what I need and then I'm onto the next"

 <iframe width="640" height="480" src="https://www.youtube.com/embed/9Gbl-IDp1qc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-surf

 On Surf, Mac seems to be reconciling his desire to be loved with his emotional volatility.
 On Hands he said "Get the fuck out of my car, this ain't a taxi.